paulproteus/debian-devel-changes-history-extractor/README.md

 Get a sqlite file with a history of package uploads in Debian.

+The short-term purpose is to allow immediate social science analysis of Debian uploads.

+The long-term purpose is to use this code to generate the `upload_history` series of tables in UDD (the Ultimate Debian Database).
+I propose that in the UDD context, we would run this code and allow it to generate a sqlite file, then copy the sqlite file's contents into the UDD postgres instance.

 This program downloads email archives from https://lists.debian.org/debian-devel-changes/, storing them in a cache file for performance.
 It parses the email sent to debian-devel-changes that accompanies every upload to Debian.
 It takes care to keep the cache fresh and not re-download URLs unnecessarily.